Quantum graph models of quantum chaos: an introduction and some recent applications: Quantum chaos on quantum graphs: wave function morphology

 \subsection{Nodal statistics}

 Let $\Graph$ be a connected compact metric graph and let $H$ be a self-adjoint Schr\"odinger operator on $\Graph$ (e.g.\ $H=-\frac{d^2}{dx^2}+V(x)$ on edges) with Neumann--Kirchhoff or $\delta$-type vertex conditions.
 Let $\lambda_n$ be the ordered eigenvalues of $H$ (counting multiplicity), and let $\psi_n$ be a real eigenfunction associated to $\lambda_n$.
-Generically \cite{Fri_ijm05,BerLiu_jmaa17,Alo_jam24}, $\psi_n$ corresponds to a simple eigenvalue and does not vanish at any vertex.
-We make this assumption of genericity for the remainder of this section.
+Generically \cite{Alo_jam24,Fri_ijm05,BerLiu_jmaa17}, $\psi_n$ corresponds to a simple eigenvalue and does not vanish at any vertex.
+We make this assumption of genericity for the remainder of this section (breaking this assumption can lead to sharp deviations \cite{HofKenMugPlu_ahp21} for the ``universality'' expectations).

 The \emph{nodal set} of $\psi_n$ is

 where $\Vset^D$ is the set of vertices with Dirichlet conditions (in other words, the Dirichlet vertices are not included in the nodal set).
 When $\psi_n$ is generic, the nodal set consists of finitely many points, and \emph{nodal domains} are obtained by cutting the graph at these zeros.
 In other words, a \emph{nodal domain} is a connected component of $\Graph\setminus Z(\psi_n)$.